Dangerous Dog Registration

 Can I mail in a personal check?

-- No, personal checks will not be accepted.
-They will be mailed back to you.
+- No, personal checks are not accepted.

 The Court didn’t give me the registration packet.
 Where can I get one?